Graham Norton: Channel 4

 In 1992, Norton's stand-up comedy drag act as a tea-towel-clad Mother Teresa of Calcutta in the Edinburgh Festival Fringe made the press when Scottish Television's religious affairs department mistakenly thought he represented the real Mother Teresa.
 His first appearances in broadcasting were in the UK, where he had a spot as a regular comedian and panellist on the BBC Radio 4 show Loose Ends in the early 1990s, when the show ran on Saturday mornings.

 He was one of the early successes of Channel 5, winning an award as stand-in host of a late-night TV talk show usually presented by Jack Docherty.
 This was followed by a comic quiz show on Channel 5 called Bring Me the Head of Light Entertainment, which was not well received as a programme but enhanced Norton's reputation as a comic and host.
 In 1996, he co-hosted the late-night quiz show Carnal Knowledge on ITV with Maria McErlane.

 Between 1996 and 1998, Norton played the part of Father Noel Furlong in three episodes ("Hell", "Flight into Terror", "The Mainland") of the Channel 4 series Father Ted, which was set on the fictional Craggy Island off the west coast of Ireland.
 Father Furlong was often seen taking charge of the St Luke's Youth Group.

 After this early success, Norton moved to Channel 4 in 1998 to host his own chat shows, including the weekly So Graham Norton (1998–2002), followed by the daily weeknight show V Graham Norton (2002–03).
+In 2001 he hosted Comic Relief on BBC One.

 In January 2003 Norton was listed in The Observer as one of the 1,000 funniest acts in British comedy.
 (Though Norton is Irish, the bulk of his television career has been in the UK.)
 In January 2004, he was named the most powerful person in TV comedy by Radio Times.

 Also that year he was the subject of controversy in the United Kingdom when, on his Channel 4 show, he joked, "I bet Maurice Gibb's heart monitor was singing the tune of 'Stayin' Alive'", referring to the recent death of the Bee Gees singer.
 Gibb's brother Robin described Norton as "scum", threatened to "rip his head off" if he saw him, and demanded an apology from him, the show's producers, and Channel 4.
-The Independent Television Commission investigated after complaints about this insensitivity were received and eventually Channel 4 had to make two apologies: one in the form of a caption slide before the show, another from Norton in person.
+After receiving complaints, the Independent Television Commission investigated and Channel 4 made two apologies: one in the form of a caption slide before the show, another from Norton in person.

-In summer 2004, Norton ventured into American television.
-The Graham Norton Effect debuted on 24 June 2004, on Comedy Central, and was also broadcast in the UK on BBC Three.
-In the midst of controversy surrounding Justin Timberlake and Janet Jackson's Super Bowl performance, Norton was wary of moving into the market.
+In the midst of controversy surrounding the February 2004 Justin Timberlake and Janet Jackson's Super Bowl performance, Norton was wary of moving into the American television market, but The Graham Norton Effect debuted on 24 June 2004 on Comedy Central, and was also broadcast in the UK on BBC Three.